ShunsukeMatsuno/ShunsukeMatsuno.github.io/README.md

 Builds the Hugo website and deploys it to the `gh-pages` branch using `peaceiris/actions-gh-pages@v4`.

 ### pages-build-deployment
-The deployment workflow runs automatically after updating the `gh-pages` branch.
-That is, if `hugo-deploy.yml` job is run successfully, then the workflow automatically publishes the `gh-pages` branch as github pages
+The deployment workflow runs automatically after the `hugo-deploy.yml` job is run successfully.
+The workflow automatically publishes the `gh-pages` branch as github pages.

 ---